eec193/eec193.github.io/labs/lab1/README.md

 Throughout this assignment, you may find it useful to refer to the offical OpenCV documentation: [opencv-docs](https://docs.opencv.org/3.4.4/)

+## General Information

+Deadline: **06:09 pm, Saturday, January 19th, 2019**

+For every 24 hours your submission is late, 5% will be deducted from your total score.

 ## Setting up the Environment
 Your environment will be contained in a docker container.
 You will need to create your container from the eec193_lab1 docker image which is already on the two GPU servers dedicated to this course: ```atlas.ece.ucdavis.edu``` and ```kronos.ece.ucdavis.edu```.
 However, you do not have to do your work remotely on the provided servers.
 We also provide a Dockerfile if you would like to do